Annapurna Circuit Trek with Tilicho Lake

 Itinerary of Annapurna Circuit Trek with Tilicho Lake

-Our journey begins with us hopping into a jeep from Kathmandu to Besisahar.
+Our journey begins with us hopping into shared HiAce from Kathmandu to Besisahar.
 The vehicle will drive on the Prithvi Highway, passing by beautiful countryside.
 It passes by picturesque villages, rivers, green hills, and bazaars.
 You can see a lot of views of mountain ranges here and there.
 Driving from Kathmandu to Besisahar takes 6 to 7 hours.
-Upon reaching Besisahar, we will get on another jeep that will take us to Jagat.
+Upon reaching Besisahar, we will get on jeep that will take us to Jagat.
 We will stay overnight at a lodge in Jagat.

 Distance: